by Texas Homesteader ~

 But RancherMan & I had never cut rock before.
 In reading procedures online we saw you’d need to score the rock first and then gently & repeatedly tap on the scored line to gradually fracture and split the stone.

 So we used a rock hammer with a chisel edge and a regular hammer to score the stone.
-RancherMan tapped along the line he was hoping to cut to score the rock first.
+RancherMan tapped lightly along the line he was hoping to cut to score the rock first.
 Then went back over that scored line tapping along the line again & again to deepen the score line.

 But instead of fracturing the rock along our intended line, it made its own fracture.
 And instead of breaking where we wanted, it broke in one long honkin’ piece.
 Ugh… Now what??!!